ainascan/.github/profile/README.md

 # AinaScan

-Welcome!
+Aloha and Welcome!

-This project comes out of respect for my local community and to the world of coffee growers big and small.
-With all of the farmers hard work and dedication we get to enjoy one of the most refreshing beverages in the world.
-To programmers like myself, we need it to survive.
+This project is a bold initiative to build a platform that serves coffee farmers all over the world.
+One of the most refreshing beverages in the world, coffee, is grow with immense amounts of hard work from small farmers all over the world.
+For programmers like myself, we couldn't survive without.

-AinaScan is a tool suite and application purpose built for researchers and farmers to understand yields, pests, deficiencies, and diseases of their crops.
+Ainascan is a tool suite and platform purpose built for researchers and farmers to understand yields, pests, deficiencies, and diseases of their crops.
 With our data collection tools, and suite of layered machine learning and deep learning models, anaylitics are presented to our users in a consumable fashion.

 Some of the desired features of this tool: